-Profit before tax can be also represented as Earnings before tax:
+Profit before tax can also represent as Earnings before tax:

 Earnings before tax, EBT = EBIT – interest expense = PBT

 PBT is an important concept in business.
 It measures business performance in so far as everything except taxes.
-Unlike gross profit and operating profit where all the expenses are not included, PBT analysis should always consider different expense recognition methods followed by different businesses.
+Unlike gross profit and operating profit where all the expenses are not included, PBT analysis should always consider different expense recognition principlesExpense Recognition PrinciplesThe Expense Recognition Principle is an accounting principle that states that expenses should be recorded and compiled in the same period as revenues. followed by different businesses.

 From the perspective of an investor, PBT is a useful measure for comparing businesses located in different economies, thus subject to different taxes.
 The extent to which PBT reflects performance in such cases is probably the finest of all – Sales, EBITDA, and EBIT.

 This has been a guide to Profit Before Tax and its definition.
-Here we discuss formula to calculate Profit Before tax along with examples, advantages, and disadvantages.
+Here we discuss formula to calculate PBT along with examples, advantages, and disadvantages.
 You can learn more about accounting from the following articles –